On the critical finite-size gap scaling for frustration-free Hamiltonians: Introduction, setup and main result

 Assumption \ref{assum:bg} is a rather weak assumption that allows many types of graph structures.
 The prime example satisfying Assumption \ref{assum:bg} is the hypercubic lattice $\mathbb Z^D$ and many standard lattices are also possible (e.g., honeycomb, triangular, fcc, bcc, hcp).

 Assumption \ref{assum:bg} implies that the maximal degree of $\Gamma$ is bounded (see Lemma \ref{lm:basicPhi} for this fact and other consequences of Assumption \ref{assum:bg}).
-Examples where Assumption \ref{assum:bg} is \textit{not} satisfied include graphs of unbounded degree and the Bethe lattice.
+Examples where Assumption \ref{assum:bg} is \textit{not} satisfied include graphs of unbounded degree and the Bethe lattice (or other expander graphs).
 While $\Gamma$ is not required to have infinite cardinality, all relevant examples we have in mind have infinite cardinality.

 Let $X\subset \Gamma$ be a finite subset.
 We place at each site of $X$ a $d$-dimensional local Hilbert space.
 Accordingly, the Hilbert space on the region $X$ is set to

 We write $\mathcal A_X$ for the associated local algebra of bounded linear operators with the natural inclusion $\mathcal A_X\subset \mathcal A_Y$ for $X\subset Y$ obtained by taking $A_X\otimes \mathrm{Id}_{Y\setminus X}\in \mathcal A_Y$.
 To every finite $X$, we associate an interaction $\Phi(X)\in \mathcal A_X$, a Hermitian bounded linear operator that is subject to the following conditions.